DundieWinner/brry/README.md

 # 🫐 Brry Wallet

-This is a cross-platform Bitcoin Lightning Cashu wallet with support on web, iOS, and Android.
+This monorepo contains a cross-platform Bitcoin Lightning [Cash](https://github.com/cashubtc) wallet with support on web, iOS, and Android.

 This project was bootstrapped with `npm create tamagui`.